maheedhar1305/ProductPricingService/README.md

 The Kubernetes option is the most **Prodution-Ready** option of all the 3 options discussed here, as it is accompanied by many enterprise standard features such as **Horizontal scaling**, **high availability**.
 Please refer to [this section](#22-kubernetes) for a deep dive into the features of Kubernetes, that has been leveraged for this application.

-Steps to run using Kubernetes
+Steps to run using Kubernetes:

 1. Edit the [product-config.yaml](/product-config.yaml) file to configure the parameters mentioned in the [pre-requisites](#pre-requisites) section.
 2. Deploy the configuration to a kubernetes cluster.